Thomas Hardy: 7 Facts about an Astounding Novelist and Poet

 One of Hardy’s signature poems is Satires of Circumstance (1914), which he wrote immediately after the death of his wife Emma in 1912.
 Poems such as The Voice and After a Journey, many others, are considered the pinnacle of Hardy’s poetic creativity.

 Hardy became a great poet after the death of his wife, Emma, and the epitaphs he wrote for his wife are described as the most genuine and most potent in English poetry.
-Disappointment in love and life, cruelty and sarcasm are vital elements in many of Hardy’s poems.
+Disappointment in love and life, as well as cruelty and sarcasm, are vital elements in many of Hardy’s poems.
 Many of his poems were turned into songs that people sing.

 Samples of His Poetry